Wait, what? Are you serious? You’re posting about how to make scrambled eggs? Seriously, Riz? Seriously?

 - Once eggs are about 60% cooked (as per your taste), stir in salmon and dill.
 Increase heat and cook until just almost ready.
 Remove from heat; the eggs will continue to cook in their own heat while you plate them.

-- If at any point you find that your eggs are cooking too quickly, remove from heat, and stir in 1 tbsp butter to help cool the eggs.
+- If at any point you find that your eggs are cooking too quickly, remove from heat, and stir in 1 tablespoon butter to help cool the eggs.
 (You can also use milk or cream, but I like butter for two reasons: Firstly, butter is delicious and adds to the wonderful texture of your eggs; and secondly, when over heat there is a chance of your cream curdling.)

 - If you need to stop your eggs cooking immediately, remove from heat and stir in a small amount of table cream.
 This will also help create a creamier texture, if desired.